kunzjacq/Additive_DFTs/README.md

 There are three targets:
   * `product_test` which benches Mateer-Gao polynomial products and checks them against gf2x;
   * `fft_test` which enables to test and benchmark the DFT algorithms discussed above.
-If Boost::multiprecision   (https://www.boost.org/doc/libs/1_73_0/libs/multiprecision/doc/html/index.html) is detected, Cantor bases and DFT objects can be instantiated for all sizes for which large integers are available from this library.
-DFT algorithms are not tested (see above);
+If `Boost::multiprecision` (https://www.boost.org/doc/libs/1_73_0/libs/multiprecision/doc/html/index.html) is detected, Cantor bases and DFT objects can be instantiated for all sizes for which large integers are available from this library.
+DFT algorithms are not tested (see above) and currently cannot work correctly in these fields;
   * `cantor_basis_test` which performs various consistency checks on cantor basis construction.

 The binary field used in tests and the size of the buffer used, which determine what tests can be run, can be adjusted at compile-time at the top of `fft_test.cpp`.
-Polynomial product always uses GF(2^64).
+Polynomial product always uses GF(2<sup>64</sup>).

 ## TODO
   * check the availability of the instructions used (SSE2, PCLMULQDQ) at runtime, before attempting to use them.